 In 1958, the first launched International Week of the Deaf (IWDeaf) in Rome, Italy.
 IWDeaf is celebrated annually by the global Deaf Community on the last full week of September to commemorate the same month the first World Congress of the WFD was held.
 IWDeaf is celebrated through various activities by respective Deaf Communities worldwide.

-The theme for International Week of the Deaf 2021 is “Celebrating Thriving Deaf Communities”.
+The theme for International Week of the Deaf 2022 is “Building Inclusive Communities for All”.

 These activities and events welcome the participation of all members of deaf communities, which include families of deaf people, professional and accredited sign language interpreters, peers, as well as the involvement of various stakeholders such as national governments, national and international human rights organizations, and Organisations of Persons with Disabilities.

 Being deaf is not a disability but a power to talk with people without a voice.
 And we should appreciate them that they try hard to communicate.

 Suggested Read: Important Days In September